Areg472/ocean-plus-next/README.md

 ```

 And Ocean+ is good to go locally, self-hosted!
-If you're willing to set up your analytics scripts, edit the root index.html file.
+If you're willing to set up your analytics scripts, edit app/layout.tsx file.

 ## Made with